JeffDemanche/vamp-web/guide/apollo-graphql.md

 In addition to querying the server, Apollo lets us cache the state of the app locally, and query that cache using GraphQL.

+Most of the querying from the server happens in `vamp-provider` and `user-in-vamp-provider`.
+We then query the local cache from individual components by running queries using the `@client` directive.

+As of Apollo Client 3, there's no local mutations.
+Instead, we can write to the cache directly, which we do using React hooks.
+Check out the Apollo documentation for how this cache modification works, and see places like `vamp-state-hooks` for examples.

 ## Coordinating between client cache and server

 This is the most confusing part of Apollo, IMO.
 We have a local cache that